JohannaJyrkinen/JohannaJyrkinen/README.md

 - I'm currently working on University of Helsinki's Full Stack Open MOOC
 - I recently graduated from coding bootcamp
+- I used to be a radiographer, working mostly with MRI.
+So I know what your insides look like 🩻

 ### Tech Stack